 Hypothyroid Disease in Dogs

 Just like their human owners, dogs can get hypothyroid disease as well.
-Is your dog overweight despite your attempts to shed those pounds?
+Is your dog overweight despite your attempts to drop those pounds?
 Does your dog lay around all day, seemingly lacking the energy you would expect him to have?
 Does he have ongoing problems with his fur or ears?
 If so, your dog may have hypothyroid disease.
 In the following article, I will discuss this condition in dogs, the diagnostic tests to identify this disorder, as well as the treatment options available.

 With hypothyroid disease, it turns out that what you’re observing at home is as important as what your veterinarian’s tests may suggest.
 A diagnosis of hypothyroid disease requires both an owner’s observation of clinical signs as well as confirmatory blood tests.
 Hypothyroid dogs are notoriously overweight and dull, lacking the energy to play with their toys or run around in the yard.
 They tend to be heat seeking, preferring to lay in the sun or by the heater vents of your home.
 They can have skin problems and even Vomit more than usual.